joelhawksley/identity/components/slides.md

 <% end %>
 ```

-^ But anyways, back to building our new component.
+^ Back to building our new component.

 ^ PAUSE